robbmj/QtLogger/README.md

 Each of the LOG_* calls optionaly takes exactly one bool.
 If the value is false the log message will not be printed.

-Also you may configure logger to print to an QIODevice, this can be configured in the following way
+Also you may configure logger to print to a QIODevice, this can be configured in the following way

     LoggerCfg *cfg = new LoggerCfg(new QFile("log.txt"));
     Logger::init(cfg);